webexpress-framework/WebExpress/doc/development_guide.md

 ╚══════════════════════════════════════════════════════════════════════════════════════╝
 ```

-A eventhandler is created by creating a class that inherits from `IEventHandler`.
+An event handler is created by defining a class that implements the `IEventHandler` interface.
+This allows the system to respond to specific events and execute custom logic when those events
+are triggered.
+The example below demonstrates how to create a simple event handler:

 ```csharp
 [Event<Event>]